organix/uFork/fpga/fomu/csm/monitor.md

 # uCode Monitor

-Then run the `screen` program (or equivalent) to connect to the serial debugging port at 115200 baud, 8 bits, no parity.
+Then run the `screen` program (or equivalent) and connect to the serial debugging port at 115200 baud, 8 bits, no parity.

     $ screen /dev/tty.usbserial-AD0JIXTZ 115200